51 Fun Things To Do in the Blue Mountains in 2024

 There are few things better than enjoying a relaxing, restorative treatment at a Japanese Bathhouse – nestled amongst the jaw-dropping beauty of the Blue Mountains.
 If you’re looking for a real treat, then a visit to this Japanese Bathhouse is definitely an amazing Blue Mountains experience.

 There are various packages available at the Garden & Bathhouse.
 Whichever you choose, you can expect to lie back, relax, and soak in water sourced from the natural underground springs.
-All while taking in the beauty of the natural surroundings – sounds pretty blissful, right?

 Getting there: Check their Facebook page for more information.